TheAlgorithms/Java/src/main/java/com/thealgorithms/datastructures/stacks/README.md

 # STACK

-- Stack is an ADT (abstract data type) that has a collection of elements where items are added and removed from the end, known as the "top" of the stack.
+- Stack is an ADT (abstract data type) that is a collection of elements where items are added and removed from the end, known as the "top" of the stack.

 - Stack works on the principle of _LIFO_ (Last In First Out), it means that the last item added to the stack will be the first item to be removed.